Wolf3s/xbmc4xbox-python/python/Doc/library/bz2.rst

    .. method:: read([size])

-      Read at most *size* uncompressed bytes, returned as a string.
+      Read at most *size* uncompressed bytes, returned as a byte string.
 If the *size* argument is negative or omitted, read until EOF is reached.

    .. method:: readline([size])

-      Return the next line from the file, as a string, retaining newline.
+      Return the next line from the file, as a byte string, retaining newline.
       A non-negative *size* argument limits the maximum number of bytes to return (an incomplete line may be returned then).
-Return an empty string at EOF.
+Return an empty byte string at EOF.

    .. method:: readlines([size])

       Return a list of lines read.
 The optional *size* argument, if given, is an approximate bound on the total number of bytes in the lines returned.

-   .. method:: xreadlines()

-      For backward compatibility. :class:`BZ2File` objects now include the performance optimizations previously implemented in the :mod:`xreadlines` module.

-      .. deprecated:: 2.3
-         This exists only for compatibility with the method by this name on :class:`file` objects, which is deprecated.
-Use ``for line in file`` instead.

    .. method:: seek(offset[, whence])